nathmota/funda-analysis/README.md

 ![Report preview](docs/figures/report_preview.png)

-This project involves collecting, processing and analyzing data of the Dutch real estate market, based on properties listings available on [Funda](https://www.funda.nl/) website.

-The ETL process is carried out as follows:
+This project consisted of **collecting**, **processing** and **analyzing** data of the Dutch real estate market, based on properties listings available on [Funda](https://www.funda.nl/) website.
+The ETL process carried out within it made use of Python scripts and the Power BI application as follows:
+- Python scripts part:
-- Extraction: via Web Scraping using [Funda Scraper](https://github.com/whchien/funda-scraper)
+    - **E**xtraction: via Web Scraping using the [Funda Scraper](https://github.com/whchien/funda-scraper) module
-- Cleaning/pre-processing: executed in chunks, using:
+    - **T**ransformation (cleaning/pre-processing): executed in bite-size chunks, using:
         - Numpy/Pandas for cleaning
-    - Beautiful Soup for scraping some additional data directly from Funda
+        - Beautiful Soup for dataset enrichment, scraping some additional data directly from Funda
         - Geopy for obtaining geolocations
-- Transformation:
+- PowerBI part:
-  Power BI for Exploratory Data Analysis and generating visualizations
+    - **L**oad: (+ additional transformation): Made on Power BI for Exploratory Data Analysis and for generating visualizations

+In this repository, you find the Python scripts along with the Power BI project.
 For more details, see the [full documentation](https://nathmota.github.io/funda-analysis/).

-## Repository Structure
+## This Repository Structure

-- `data/`: Raw, processed and external data
+- `data/`: Used to store raw, processed and external data
-- `src/`: Web scraping and data processing scripts.
+- `src/`: Python scrips used fo web scraping and data cleaning/pre-processing.
-- `docs/`: Complete project documentation and results, reports and figures.
+- `docs/`: Github page containing the complete project documentation, results, reports and figures.
 - `README.md`: This file.
 - `requirements.txt`: Project dependencies list.

 ## Run the Project

-For running this project, you have to be installed: Python3, the dependencies on requirements.txt, and Power BI Desktop.
-Steps:
+To run the Python scripts, you'll need Python 3 and the dependencies listed on the `requirements.txt`.
+For loading the Power BI project (`.pbix` file), you'll need the Power BI Desktop application.
+The process, from start to end to run it can be executed as follows:

-1. Clone the repository:
+1. Clone this repository:
     ```bash
     # Go to your project diretory
     cd project_local_path/projects